ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 In this section, we will be testing the Pawn, Queen and Rook.

+You could ask the class if they have experience with XUnit.
+If they don't, delete the test project from the repo and remove references from the **csproj** file.
+You can ask Copilot for instructions about creating a new one.

 Things to test for pawns:

 * Can the pawn move forward one square (is a valid move)